scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 10
 - **Duration:** instant

-Your voice bellows a single command heard by all creatures within 10 tiles of you.
+Your voice bellows a single word or short phrase heard by all creatures within 10 tiles of you.
 Any creatures you choose makes a Charisma save against your spellcasting roll, with hostile creatures adding a superior die to their save.
+On fail they are Charmed by you and obey your command.
+The command must be something the creatures can do immediately or on their next turn.
+Creatures that are incapable of obeying this command instead are Stunned until the end of their next turn.

-On failure they obey your command.
-You may command the creatures to not take an action, such as preventing them from taking the move, attack, or defend actions.
+For example, you may command the creatures to not take an action, such as preventing them from taking the move, attack, or defend actions.
 Alternatively you may command them to immediately take an action, such as clearing a path or dropping their weapons.
-Creatures commanded this way will only take the action if they have AP remaining and are capable of doing so.
-The command is either resolved immediately or lasts until the end of the creatures next turn if the command prevents them from taking an action.
+If a creature has AP remaining to complete the command they will take action immediately, otherwise taking the action on their next turn.

 Your voice carries an extra 5 tiles for every level cast above 6th.